StefanFrankBio/natural-selection/README.md

 # Natural Selection
 ## Issues
-- test_variant_records() can produce substitutions from one base to itself
-- test.py main() looks messy
 - Add type hinting to functions
 - Testing: Instead of Gap-Match-Gap Stretcher Scoring prefers Gap-GapExtension-Mismatch.
 Leads to failed tests.
 Is that a Problem?
-    - Setting the gapextension score equal the gapopen score in the stretcher option seems to prevent tests from failing
 - In random variable records generated turing testing, a mismatch and an insert at consecutive positions might be switched around by stretcher

 ## Next Steps